Malachite

 L: Crater Lake N.P. in Oregon.
 Formed from the shattered

-of 30m tall spires that are being eroded from the canyon walls.
+30m tall spires that are being eroded from the canyon walls.
+The

-The spires are 'fossil fumeroles', each marking a spot where
+spires are 'fossil fumeroles', each marking a spot where volcanic

-volcanic gas rose up through hot ash deposits, cementing the
+gas rose up through hot ash deposits, cementing the ash into solid

 L: The 'John Day Fossil Beds', (Oregon) Painted Hills Unit.
 The